andude10/SecurePass/README.md

 - Application saves all password changes
 - Customizable password generator
 - Protected notes
-- Creating the SQLCipher base, knowing the master-password, you can decrypt the base through other programs
+- The password database can be decrypted knowing the master-password through other programs.

 ## A bit about the implementation: